vertexproject/synapse/docs/synapse/devguides/power-ups.rst

     function bar() {
         for $i in $modconf.othervar {
-            // do something using $i...
+            // Do something using $i...
         }
     }